Wellness Workshop & Self Care Day 2026

 Anna Cerveny, PT, DPT began her dance training under Joanne Morscher at the Royal School of Ballet at the age of 7.
 She received her BS in Chemistry from Carnegie Mellon University and her Doctor of Physical Therapy from Columbia University.
 During her 7 years of school, she spent much of her time dancing, choreographing, and directing her university's respective dance organizations and taking dance classes at Pittsburgh Ballet Theater and Broadway Dance Center.
 After graduating in 2013, Anna spent a year traveling internationally as the physical therapist for the Tony-winning Broadway play, "WarHorse", and taking dance classes around the world.
 Currently she is the founder and director of Cleveland Dance Project and works at University Hospitals as a senior physical therapist and the founder of UH's dance rehabilitation program, where she works with dancers from around the greater Cleveland area, including Cleveland Ballet and the Case Western dance program.
 Anna developed the pre-season baseline testing for the Cleveland Ballet, and has worked closely with the company in creating a cross-training program to keep the dancers performing at 100%.
 She also is the physical therapist for CDP Company, where she has taught injury prevention and cross training classes for local studios and dance companies, as well as developed their movement and mindfulness outreach.
 It’s her passion to help dancers prevent career-ending injuries, as well as give them tools to reduce the daily aches & pains that come with the high demands of dance, making their bodies the most efficient that they can be!

-2:45-3:45pm Puppy Yoga Flow with Jen Fiala and the puppies of Geauga Mama Dogs & Pups Rescue.
+2:45-3:45pm Puppy Yoga Flow with Jen Fiala and the puppies of Geauga Mama Dogs & Pups Rescue (50% of puppy yoga proceeds go to the rescue!)

 *Email us with any allergies / puppy fears and we will offer a puppy-free alternative!